Get ready for Fall 2027 admission. The application opens August 8, 2026.

 40%

-projected growth in jobs over 10 years, much faster than other occupations
+projected job growth over 10 years, much faster than other occupations

 46.5%

-of full-time nurse practitioners hold hospital privileges across the US
+of full-time NPs hold hospital privileges across the US

 Deliver primary care across the lifespan, managing health for individuals and families in a wide range of settings.
 Build lasting relationships while promoting wellness and preventing disease.